oliverloper/Getting-Cleaning/Codebook.md

 * Adding the label and the set columns to the label column.

 ## Extracting means and standard deviations:
 * Using the measurements data frame and going through it twice line by line creating lists as mean and standard deviation values respectively.
-The means are calculated using R base function **mean()** and standard deviations using R base function **sd()**.
+The means are calculated using R base package version 3.2.1 function **mean()** and standard deviations using R stats package version 3.2.1 function **sd()**.
 * Merging the subjects, labels, means, and standard deviations by columns

 ## Mapping the labels to activities and labeling data: